paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step5.md

 `
 mutation{
-  ping(payload: "This is a simple payload message."){
+  ping(messageBody: "This is a simple message body."){
     createdAt
-    payload
+    body
     name
     id
   }